EnergySystemsModellingLab/muse_teaching_kit/readme.md

 ## Setup

-Generating the course files requires Python, and the dependencies listed in the file `requirements.txt`.
+Generating the course files requires Python, and the dependencies listed in the file `requirements.in`.
 To create a suitable Python environment, run:

         python -m venv .venv
         source .venv/bin/activate
-        python -m pip install -r requirements.txt
+        python -m pip install -r requirements.in
         python -m ipykernel install --name=muse_kernel

 The latest version of the course was generated using Python version 3.12, and MUSE version 1.5.1.